Skip to content

 TL;DR

-This paper uses empirical NTK as a unified perspective to prove that the eNTK induced by zeroth-order SGD is equivalent to projecting the first-order eNTK onto a random subspace spanned by perturbations.
-This, via the Johnson-Lindenstrauss lemma, explains why ZO methods still work on billion-parameter LLMs: the error depends only on output dimension \(V\) and perturbation count \(P\), and is independent of model dimension \(d\).
+This paper adopts empirical NTK (eNTK) as a unified perspective to prove that the eNTK induced by zeroth-order (ZO) SGD is equivalent to projecting the first-order (FO) eNTK onto a random subspace spanned by perturbations.
+Using the Johnson-Lindenstrauss (JL) Lemma, the authors explain why ZO methods remain effective for billion-parameter LLMs: the error depends only on the output dimension \(V\) and the perturbation count \(P\), and is independent of the model dimension \(d\).

 Background & Motivation

 Background: Zeroth-order (ZO) optimization estimates gradients using only function value differences.
-Due to its memory efficiency and black-box attack capability, it has recently been widely used for LLM fine-tuning (MeZO series, ZO-LoRA, etc.).
+Due to its memory efficiency and black-box nature, it has recently been widely applied to LLM fine-tuning (e.g., MeZO series, ZO-LoRA).

-Limitations of Prior Work: Classical optimization theory (Ghadimi-Lan 2013, Nesterov-Spokoiny 2017, Shamir 2017) consistently predicts that ZO convergence rate slows linearly with model dimension \(d\), and the variance of single-perturbation estimators is also proportional to \(d\).
-By this logic, ZO should be unusably slow on billion-parameter LLMs; however, experiments such as MeZO show ZO can approach SGD performance on OPT-13B.
-Theory and experiment are completely inconsistent.
+Limitations of Prior Work: Classical optimization theories (Ghadimi-Lan 2013, Nesterov-Spokoiny 2017, Shamir 2017) consistently predict that the ZO convergence rate slows down linearly with the model dimension \(d\), and the variance of single-perturbation estimators is also proportional to \(d\).
+According to these theories, ZO should be too slow for billion-parameter LLMs.
+However, experiments like MeZO demonstrate that ZO can approach SGD performance on OPT-13B.
+Theory and experiments are completely misaligned.

-Core Idea: ZO-eNTK is a random projection of FO-eNTK; the JL lemma guarantees that as long as the perturbation count \(P\) matches the output dimension \(V\), the difference in learning dynamics between ZO and FO is independent of model dimension \(d\).
+Core Idea: ZO-eNTK is a random projection of FO-eNTK; the JL Lemma guarantees that as long as the perturbation count \(P\) is adapted to the output dimension \(V\), the difference between ZO and FO learning dynamics is independent of the model dimension \(d\).

 Method